Gathering detailed insights and metrics for shelljs

 , etc.),

-compatible with the node glob
+compatible with fast-glob

 For less-commonly used commands and features, please check out our wiki page.